DataScientest-Studio/Aerobot/README.md

 ```
 This takes several minutes.

-4. Check the installation
+4. Check the installation by listing the installed packages in 'aerobot_venv'.
 ```
-conda list # list installed packages in your environment
+conda list
 ```
 5. Execute the ```AeroBOT.py``` program
 (make sure you have cd to the location of ```AeroBOT.py```)